Third BBNJ Symposium

 • Dr. Leandra R. Goncalves

-(Moderator, Panel 6)
+(Chair, Panel 6)

 Assistant Professor at the Institute of Marine Sciences at the Federal University of São Paulo (UNIFESP)